 Also, the most common cello sizes are 1/8, 1/2, 3/4, and 4/4.

-Now, most people usually find the fractional nomenclature of cello sizes misleading.
-For instance, the back length of the half-size cello (1/2) is not half the back length of the full (4/4).
-Understandably, this can make things confusing very fast.
+Many find cello size labels misleading.
+For example, the back length of a half-size cello (1/2) isn’t actually half the length of a full-size (4/4).
+This can get confusing quickly.

 Cello Sizing Guide: How to Know Your Ideal Size

-There several methods to pick out the right cello size for you and your child.
-In a few moments, we’ll explore some of the more widely used options.
+There are several methods to find the right cello size for you or your child.
+Let’s explore some of the most popular options.

 Estimating by Age

-One of the ways of determining a player’s cello size is by using their age.
-Although this method is not the most accurate, it almost gets you close to your ideal cello size.
-That said, here is a cello sizing guide based on the player’s age.
+To determine a player’s cello size, you can use their age as a guide.
+While not the most accurate, this method usually gets you close to the ideal size.
+Here’s a cello sizing guide based on age.

 - 1/8 size: 4 to 6 years old